The Explorers Essential Guide to Sequoia & Kings Canyon National Parks

 The Big Trees Trail is a leisurely trek that anyone can do and provides some of the best views in the park.
-We recommend specifically the area along the Round Meadow for some truly incredible views.
+We recommend, specifically, the area along the Round Meadow for some truly incredible views.
 Also, this is an interactive trail with educational posts about the trees.
 This fully accessible trail provides lots of information about the groves and the tree themselves.

 Tunnel Log & Crescent Meadow

-Just a hop, skip, and a jump away from Moro Rock is Crescent Meadow- a peaceful, vibrant green wetland among their Goliath counterparts- the sequoia trees.
+Just a hop, skip, and a jump away from Moro Rock is Crescent Meadow- a peaceful, vibrant green wetland among their goliath counterparts- the sequoia trees.
 On your way there you’ll pass through Tunnel Log- a felled tree that a tunnel has been carved through to make way for cars to drive through.
-There is a mild loop trail around the meadow with some tranquil views and a chance to spot any of the parks wildlife including: owls, black bears, and deer.
+There is a mild loop trail around the meadow with some tranquil views and a chance to spot any of the park’s wildlife including owls, black bears, and deer.
 Because of the marshy landscape, mosquitos can be an issue.
 We recommend you bring repellant wipes or spray with you.

-Tokopah Falls is on of the most popular hiking trails in Sequoia and is relatively easy for all fitness levels.
+Tokopah Falls is one of the most popular hiking trails in Sequoia and is relatively easy for all fitness levels.
 The trail runs along the Kaweah River past tall granite cliffs up to the roaring waters cascading 1200 feet downward.
 It’s important to note, however, that the falls slow down tremendously around September so going early in the summer is best.

 Crystal Cave is a marble cavern.
 A half-mile loop trail leads through the cave which features fragile stalactite and stalagmite formations.
 It is only accessible via a guided tour.
 If you decide to see the cave, plan on spending about half a day traveling to the cave, walking to the entrance, and taking the 45-minute tour.